santinic/how2/README.md

 ## How well does it work?
 It is surprisingly useful once you get used to it!
-I've added it to all my servers and laptops and used it daily.
+I've added it to all my servers and laptops and I use it daily.
 Sometimes, the model cannot find a solution and will result in unexpected output.
 In that case, try rewording your input, it often takes minor changes to get to a good solution.
 And, if it really doesn't work, just add `-s` to get the best answer on StackOverflow straight into